kiransalve/Power-BI/Learn with Gigs/Questions.md

 Direct Query Mode -

+Data stays in source database.
 Power BI does not store data.
 Every visual sends a live SQL query to the database

 the data will be pulled by query to database with every user interaction